in

 #2 So Dear to My Heart (1948)

-So Dear To My Heart (1948)
+So Dear to My Heart (1948)

 In this heartwarming family drama, Bobby Driscoll portrays Jeremiah "Jerry" Kincaid, a young boy with a tender heart and strong determination.
 Set in the early 20th century, the film follows Jerry as he raises a black lamb named Danny that his grandmother considers a bad omen.
 Throughout the story, Driscoll's portrayal of Jerry highlights his unwavering love for Danny and his desire to prove the lamb's worth by entering it into a county fair competition.
 With a combination of live-action and animation, Driscoll's performance captures the essence of childhood dreams, perseverance, and the power of love.